Dartmouth-CS50-Fall2021-Prioleau/project-sudoku-bug-exterminators/DESIGN.md

   or

-  - Randomly generate 27 or 35 numbers on the board depending on the difficulty
-  1. Randomly generate a series of positions to fill
+  1. Randomly generate a series of positions on the board
   2. For each position, check the range of numbers to generate
   3. For each position randomly generate a number from the range